Mr. Osomatsu: Other characters

-Six female friends who act as female counterparts to the brothers, though they have different personalities.
+Six working gal pals who act as alternate female counterparts to the sextuplets, though with the major differences of them having jobs.

 Production and release

-Mr. Osomatsu, produced by Pierrot and animated by their studio Pierrot division, aired between October 6, 2015 and March 29, 2016.
+Mr. Osomatsu, produced by Pierrot and animated by their Studio Pierrot division, aired between October 6, 2015, and March 29, 2016.
 Outside of Japan, the series aired in simulcast on Crunchyroll; marking the first media in the Osomatsu franchise to receive an official English release.
-The series' first episode, which featured multiple parodies, was removed from streaming sites on November 12, 2015 and is replaced by an original video animation in its home video release.
+The series' first episode, which featured multiple parodies, was removed from streaming sites on November 12, 2015, and is replaced by an original video animation in its home video release, occasionally referred to as "Episode 3.5".
 Additionally, the third episode, which features a crude parody of Anpanman, was edited for its BS Japan broadcast and is altered in its home video release.

-In September 2016, Kanchi Suzuki revealed on his Twitter account that he is interested in making a second season.
+In September 2016, animation director Kanchi Suzuki revealed on his Twitter account that he was interested in making a second season.
 A special episode, produced in collaboration with the Japan Racing Association, aired on December 12, 2016.
-A second season was announced in April 2017, having previously been teased in a listing for the Blu-ray release of "Mr. Osomatsu JRA Special 2016" (おそ松さん おうまでこばなし, Osomatsu-san Ouma de Kobanashi), and aired between October 3, 2017 and March 27, 2018.
+A second season was announced in April 2017, having previously been teased in a listing for the Blu-ray release of "Mr. Osomatsu JRA Special 2016" (おそ松さん おうまでこばなし, Osomatsu-san Ouma de Kobanashi), and aired between October 3, 2017, and March 27, 2018.

 An anime theatrical film for the franchise was announced in August 2018, with the main staff and cast from the television series returning to reprise their roles.
 Titled Osomatsu-san the Movie (えいがのおそ松さん, Eiga no Osomatsu-san), the film was released on March 15, 2019.

 A new 7-episode short series was announced in February 2019, with the main staff and cast from the television series returning to reprise their roles.
 The shorts ran from March 1 to March 15, 2019.